shown in other instead.

 A 2D texture defining the color of the LightWorld for different times of day.
 The texture means the following:

+The texture has two parts for the Sun (the upper part) and the Moon (the lower part) scattering modes.
 Left to right texture direction doesn't matter, so you can use the texture 1×512 (width to height) pixels in size.

 Environment settings are required for creating environment by means of panorama (cubemap).